 Because of their very low numbers, fatalities and therefore FAR are not reliable indicators of the safety performance of a company or industry.
-A single accident can produce several fatalities and cause the indicator to shoot up but the lack of fatalities is certainly no guarantee of a safe operation.
-Indeed the well-known safety triangle indicates that fatalities are the long-term consequence of a number of relatively minor incidents and accidents when left unchecked and uncontrolled.
+A single accident can produce several fatalities and cause the indicator to shoot up for a certain year.
+Conversely the lack of fatalities is certainly no guarantee of a safe operation.
+Indeed the well-known safety triangle indicates that fatalities are the long-term consequence of attitudes and practices that do not provide for appropriate reaction to near-misses, relatively minor incidents and more serious accidents.